bhunkeler/DataScienceCoursera/Data_Science/005_Reproducible_Research/Project2/Reproducible_Research_Prj2.Rmd

 between 1950 and 2011.

 <h3>Hypothesis</h3>
 The hypothesis is that a prevention for unregularly weather events like floods is hard to establish.
-Tornados on the other hand
+Tornados on the
-are highly destructive and destroy large areas in a matter of hours.
-Therefore I assume that those events cause the most
+other hand are highly destructive and destroy large areas in a matter of hours.
+Therefore I assume that those events
-economic damages, while extreme heat is assumed to be the most harmful to people’s health.
-This assumptions are based on the
+cause the most economic damages, while extreme heat is assumed to be the most harmful to people’s health.
+This
-fact that measures taken to prevent people being harmed by tornados should be in place by now, since they occur on a regular
+assumptions are based on thefact that measures taken to prevent people being harmed by tornados should be in
-basis.
+place by now, since they occur on a regular basis.
 This does not apply to extreme heat, which occurs occasionally.

 <h3>Results</h3>
 We obtained storm data from the National Oceanic and Atmosphere Administration from 1950 - 2011 to verify the hypothesis.